 If the missing tooth space has no surrounding teeth, the dentist may decide an implant is the most appropriate choice.
 Please refer to Dental Implants in the Patient Education Library for more information.
 When a series of teeth are missing, the dentist may suggest a partial denture as the most effective way to maintain the structure of the jawbone and teeth.

-Special care must be given to insure that the gumline and area surrounding the new structure is kept clean.
+Special care must be given to ensure that the gumline and area surrounding the new structure are kept clean.
 This is especially true because the pontic and crowns are constructed as a single piece.
 Special floss is often necessary to clean underneath the teeth and maintain strong, healthy gums.
 With proper dental care, bridges can last up to 10 years or longer.